Lisa Daggs: Music career

-Daggs launched her career by moving to Nashville where she worked as a studio vocalist and sang in numerous showcases for local Nashville songwriters.
+Daggs started her career after moving to Nashville where she worked as a studio vocalist and sang in numerous showcases for local Nashville songwriters.
 After a stint at performing in mainstream venues, she began touring with evangelist Lowell Lundstrom.
-In 1991, Daggs recorded her debut CD, Who Are You, which launched her career.
+In 1991, Daggs recorded her debut CD, Who Are You.

 "Walls" and "Leave Your Bags at the Door," the first singles from Daggs album, Angel in Your Eyes, hit charts in top ten publications such as Music City News, The Gospel Voice, Clear Country and Christian Country Research Bulletin.
 "I Wanna Thank You," the album's third release, was Daggs' first No. 1 radio charting single.
-Lisa Daggs went on to top the charts with 17 No. 1 radio singles.
-Lisa along with her daughter, Faith Charette were a part of the Gaither "Women of Homecoming" video and recording.
-To date their single, "You Are My Ministry" has had over 750,000 views worldwide.
+She went on to top the charts with 21 No. 1 radio singles.
+Daggs along with her daughter, Faith Charette, were a part of the Gaither "Women of Homecoming" video and recording.

-Her most recent work, "Christmas From My Heart" saw one single released in 2017 and will be fully released in the fall of 2018.
-'Regardless" released in the fall of 2016 has seen both singles reach number 1 on the Nashville charts.
-The album is garnering much attention as her best work to date.
-"Well Worn" the self penned song about her mother Ilene, raced up the charts to number one, once again displaying the appeal Lisa Daggs has to her beloved fans.
-Recently Lisa Daggs stepped into the producer's chair to create "That's What I Do" for her husband, band member, songwriter and evangelist, Ronnie Horton who has seen increased exposure and enormous acceptance from fans as he performs his old school Country Gospel tunes.
-Reminiscent of Kenny Hinson, Ronnie has wowed audiences across the nation with his range and anointed songs.
-The project has seen all three releases, "For You and Me", "Unclouded Day" and "Call on Jesus" hit the top 10 on the Powersource Nashville Chart.
+Her 2017 album, Christmas From My Heart, saw one single released in 2017 and will be fully released in the fall of 2018.
+Regardless, released in the fall of 2016, has seen both singles reach number 1 on the Nashville charts.

-Lisa was awarded Inspirational Country Music Association's the "Entertainer of the Year" on the stage of the Grand Ole Opry by her long time friend Jason Crabb in April 2017, was nominated for a GMA Dove Award and is under contract for a Salem Publishing book detailing her life which is due out in October 2019.
-The book will be distributed through Amazon and will be marketed through Salem Media Group, Regnery Publishing.
-Lisa is proving to be a lasting force in the Christian music industry and is still going strong!
+Daggs produced That's What I Do for her husband, band member, songwriter and evangelist, Ronnie Horton.